LBF38/LBF38.github.io/src/content/cv/work_experiences/ecrin_internship.en.md

 **{title} at [ECRIN SYSTEMS](https://ecrin.com)**

-Production of on-board systems and computers used in submarines, ships and helicopters.
+Production of on-board systems and computers used in submarines, boats and helicopters.

+- Assembly and wiring of electronic components
+- Installation of motherboards and integrated screens